 • Events

 There is a strange festival which conveys faith in the dragon god called “”Mamada-no Jaga Maita (popularly known as the “”Snake Demon Festival”” that is designated as a national important intangible folk culture asset in Mamada.
-This event is held before the rice planting to pray to the gods and Buddha for moderate winds as well as a bumper harvest and the elimination of plagues.
+This event is held before the rice planting to pray to the gods and Buddha for moderate winds, as well as a bumper harvest and the elimination of plagues.

 “”Jaga Maita, Jaga Maita, Jaga Maita of April 8!””
 These yells echo around the town on the day of the event.
 This event features 15-meter dragon-head and snake-body animals decorated with fern leaves on the snake body made from bamboo and straw also paraded around the town.